 Having tax liens, bankruptcies or other red flags on your credit history can disqualify you with many lenders.
 Your current financial health may do the same if you’ve been experiencing slow sales or high expenses.

-Use Your New Knowledge to Refinance Business Loans
+Use Your New Knowledge to Refinance a Business Loan

-Find out whether it’s right for you by taking a good look at your current and potential finances.
-Reach out to lenders if you need to and apply when you’re ready.
+Find out whether refinancing is right for you by taking a good look at your current and potential finances.
+Reach out to lenders if you need to, and apply when you’re ready.

-It could be the difference in wasting money repaying debts and putting more into parts of your business that help you reach your goals.
+It could be the difference between saving money in interest and investing more toward parts of your business that will help you reach your goals and grow.